ishanguliani/Multi-Client-Quote-Server/README.md

-# Echo Server using UDP
+# Multiple Client Quote Server  using UDP
 A simple multi-client JAVA client-server architecture implemented using UDP.

 Note: Compile all the files.